aclark4life/blog-2017/2013/10/03/pillow-2.2.1-released/index.rst

 =====================

 .. post:: 2013/10/03
+    :category: Pillow, Python

-*Pillow is the "friendly" PIL fork.
-PIL is the Python Imaging Library.*
+**Pillow is the "friendly" PIL fork.
+PIL is the Python Imaging Library.**

 ..
 Note:: An earlier version of this entry was published yesterday with the wrong date.
 Apologies for any annoyance or confusion.